Last Updated: July 21, 2023.

 Photos in Reviews

 Google also prompts customers to add photos when leaving a review (both desktop and in Maps).
+Photos uploaded with reviews will also show up in the “Photos” section.

 Google also encourages customers to add photos to a business profile from Maps on Desktop and Maps app, as well as in mobile search results.